 And, very importantly, we have a Chief Operating Officer, in David Daniel, who is going to be running this process day in and day out.

-I am confident that, just as it did during my time in the military, this process is going to help us tackle the complex challenges that will confront us now and in the future.
+I am confident that-just as it did during my time in the military-the process I laid out is going to help us tackle the complex challenges that will confront us now and in the future.